ShaodongDev/Shaodong/content/post/academia-within-me/index.md

 This mindset has shaped the way I look at the world.
 For example, think about the “information cocoon” created by online platforms such as Google, TikTok, and Weibo.
 Algorithms feed us what we like, so we see more of the same.
 That’s troubling enough.
 But even worse is when people build their own cocoons.

-Take a recent example: under the long influence of certain information environments, some people gradually come to believe that Japan’s discharge of radioactive water of the Fukushima Daiichi Nuclear Power Plant must be harmful.
-Once they lock onto that belief, they don’t search “Is the release harmful?”
+Take a recent example: under the long influence of certain information environments, some people gradually come to believe that [Japan’s discharge of radioactive water of the Fukushima Daiichi Nuclear Power Plant](https://en.wikipedia.org/wiki/Discharge_of_radioactive_water_of_the_Fukushima_Daiichi_Nuclear_Power_Plant#:~:text=Radioactive%20water%20from%20the%20Fukushima,the%20Tōhoku%20earthquake%20and%20tsunami.) must be harmful.
+Once they lock onto that belief, they don’t search “Is the discharge harmful?”
 Instead, they type in “How harmful is it?”—hunting only for evidence that confirms what they already think.
 That’s not truth-seeking; that’s self-deception: the conclusion comes first, the evidence second.

-Fortunately, with a truth-seeking mindset shaped by my academic training, I approached it differently.
-I first asked, “Is it harmful at all?”
-Only if the answer was yes would I then ask, “How harmful?”
-At first glance, it’s just one extra step.
-In reality, it changes everything.
+Fortunately, with a truth-seeking mindset shaped by my academic training, I would ask first: is it really harmful?
+If yes, then I would ask, how harmful?
+That one extra step makes all the difference.

-Furthermore, the [Counterfactual reasoning](https://www.sciencedirect.com/topics/computer-science/counterfactual-reasoning#:~:text=Counterfactual%20reasoning%20refers%20to%20the,decision%20theory%20and%20game%20theory.)—a tool commonly used in research—is also a powerful asset in advanced truth-seeking.
-In short, scholars make causal inferences by comparing scenarios with and without a particular variable.
+Another powerful tool in advanced truth-seeking is [Counterfactual reasoning](https://www.sciencedirect.com/topics/computer-science/counterfactual-reasoning#:~:text=Counterfactual%20reasoning%20refers%20to%20the,decision%20theory%20and%20game%20theory.), widely used in social science research.
+In plain terms, it means drawing causal inferences by comparing what actually happened with what might have happened if a certain factor had been absent.
 For example:

-> Fact: After a certain policy was implemented, wages increased.
+> Fact: After a certain policy was introduced, wages increased.
 >
-> **Counterfactual reasoning:** If the policy had not been implemented, would wages still have increased?
+> **Counterfactual:** If the policy had not been introduced, would wages still have increased?

-Only by making such comparisons can we more accurately deduce the true impact of a policy.
-Reflect on this: if we don’t adopt this truth-seeking approach in our everyday decisions, we might overestimate the importance of certain factors while overlooking genuine causal relationships.
-It could even be said that without this kind of thinking, it is impossible to fully understand the world.
+Only by making comparisons like this can we get closer to the true impact of a policy.
+Think about it: if we don’t apply this kind of reasoning in our daily choices, we risk exaggerating the role of some factors while missing the real causes.
+In a sense, without this habit of thought, it’s impossible to fully understand the world.

-After all these experiences, the pursuit of truth has become immensely important to me.
-Moreover, once this way of thinking is established, it seems irreversible—much like how, once we’ve breathed fresh air, we can no longer tolerate smog.
+After these experiences, truth-seeking has become central to me.
+And once this mindset takes root, it feels irreversible.
+It’s like putting on glasses—once you see clearly, you can’t pretend to be satisfied with the blur.

 ## Patience